ursatile/jsray/09-reflections.md

 We're going to add reflection support by using recursion -- whenever a ray reflects from a shape, that effectively runs a whole fresh trace to figure out what the "reflected" scene looks like, and then adds that the the result of the original trace.

 If you've ever stood between two parallel mirrors, you've seen this kind of recursion happening in real life... and if they were optically perfect mirrors in a vacuum, you'd get infinite reflections.
 But computers don't really like doing infinite things.
-So to stop our tracer disappearing into an infinite loop, we need to put a limit on how many times a ray will reflect before we give up and assume what we've got by now is good enough.
+So to stop our renderer disappearing into an infinite loop, we need to put a limit on how many times a ray will reflect before we give up and assume what we've got by now is good enough.

 We're going to add a MAX_DEPTH to our `settings.js` module, and then pass a `depth` parameter to the `Ray.trace` method; each time we recursively trace a ray, we'll increment the `depth`, and if `depth > MAX_DEPTH`, we bail out.